open-atmos/PyMPDATA/README.md

 MPyDATA design features
   a custom-built multi-dimensional Arakawa-C grid layer allowing to concisely represent multi-dimensional stencil operations.
-The grid layer is built on top of NumPy's ndarrays using Numba's @jitclass functionality.
+The grid layer is built on top of NumPy's ndarrays using Numba's @njit functionality and has been carefully profiled for performance.
-It enables one to code once for multiple dimensions, and automatically handles (and hides from the user) any halo-filling logic related with parallelism or boundary conditions.
+It enables one to code once for multiple dimensions, and automatically handles (and hides from the user) any halo-filling logic related with boundary conditions.

 MPyDATA ships with a set of examples/demos offered as github-hosted Jupyer notebooks offering single-click deployment in the cloud using such platforms as